braz/eoinbrazil.com/content/home-office-bill-of-materials.md

 #### Laptop, mouse and webcam

 My computer is a MacBook and I use it with a [Griffin Elavator stand](https://griffintechnology.com/products/elevator) as well as a [Logitech wireless m570 trackball mouse](https://www.logitech.com/en-roeu/product/wireless-trackball-m570).
-I use an [EditorsKey Vi cover](https://www.editorskeys.com/products/vi-vim-keyboard-covers-for-macbook-imac) on it which probably has saved it from disaster to often to count.
+I use an [EditorsKey Vi cover](https://www.editorskeys.com/products/vi-vim-keyboard-covers-for-macbook-imac) on it which probably has saved it from disaster too often to count.
 I use a [Logitech C920 web cam](https://www.logitech.com/en-us/product/hd-pro-webcam-c920) instead of the Macbook standard webcam, it's definitely an improvement.

 #### Networking gear